magabriel/trefoil/doc/trefoil-doc/Contents/chapter3.md

 # The Trefoil plugins

-A lot of the functionality of **trefoil** is implemented into the included plugins.
+The biggest part of **trefoil** functionality of is implemented into the included plugins.

 {{ itemtoc() }}